sproutcore/sproutcore/README.md

 SproutCore.js
 =============

-The goal for this SproutCore fork is:
+The goal for this SproutCore fork are:

 * an all-JavaScript buildtools with installation via npm
 * a simplified, streamlined framework organization with dead and experimental code removed